4 years cut from man’s sentence in worker’s death at secret bunker

 He also spoke about Askia Khafra’s tragic death and the Khafra family’s deep mourning.

-“If serving a century in maximum security could somehow bring back Askia, I would, of course, gladly do that,” Beckwitt said.
+“If serving a century in maximum security could somehow bring back Askia, I would of course gladly do that,” Beckwitt said.

 As the case developed, Beckwitt emerged as a character as unique as his secret project.
 He grew up as an only child who was home-schooled in the same house as the fire.
 His mom was a Securities and Exchange Commission attorney who had gone to Columbia Law School.
 His dad, an opera performer with a PhD, gave voice lessons.
 By age 5, he was plowing through Hardy Boys mysteries, and by 11, reprogramming his PlayStation, according to court records.